Grapefruit Green Smoothie

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

 Packed with fresh flavor and easy to make, this Grapefruit Green Smoothie is a hit with kids as well.
 The pineapple and grapefruit create the perfect amount of flavor to ‘mask’ the greens making this an easy way to add more fresh fruits and veggies.
-It’s naturally dairy free and there’s no banana in this one either, just a touch of avocado for creaminess!
+It’s naturally dairy-free and there’s no banana in this one either, just a touch of avocado for creaminess!

 Three green glass jars of Grapefruit Green Smoothie with halved grapefruits on the side.

 I was getting low on groceries, but I still really wanted to make a green smoothie.
 I’ve been craving all things super fresh lately.
-So I used what I had on hand, even through I thought it might be a strange combo.
+So I used what I had on hand, even though I thought it might be a strange combo.

 Two green glass jars of Grapefruit Green Smoothie with grapefruit slices around them.